eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 That being said, you might see some typos, incosistencies, and slip-ups in my posts as I improve my writing capabilities.

 English will be the primarily language here.
-Although, if necessary I might use Tagalog or Hiligaynon terminologies.
+Although, from time to time readers might encounter Tagalog or Hiligaynon terminologies in my posts.
 If I do, rest assured I will provide my own translation with the given context.
 Non-English terms will appear in *italics*.